 Keeping a record

-A record for claims for miles which you travel to and from a worksite in a vehicle provided by you as the contractor should be kept.
-This record should be made by you and be one that shows a mileage log of the journeys.
-The mileage log needs to be a simple list of the dates when you travel.
-The mileage list should also contain:
+When you travel by car to worksites and are claiming travel on tax, a record for claims for miles which you travel to and from a worksite in a vehicle provided by you as the contractor should be kept.
+Indeed, this record should be made by you and be one that shows a mileage log of the journeys.
+What’s more, the mileage log needs to be a simple list of the dates when you travel.
+Further, the mileage list should also contain: